 Now for my story.
+Around 50 years ago I had my first flock.
+There were years where I didn't have any birds due to relocation for work and when I was in the army.
+We eventually sold our house and bought our farm.
 My husband had been telling me he wanted some chickens.
 He brought home the first batch of three day old pullet chicks in a small box and a small bag of chick feed, I thought OMG.
 We had nothing to keep them in.
 We were not prepared.
 Well I went out and bought a brooder and everything that goes with it.
 When the chicks were two months old we built their coop.
 The nest boxes weren't added until they were 4 months old.
 It was a lucky thing we did add them when we did because the following week we got our first egg.
 The next year I wanted to increase our flock so the brooder came in handy and we started again with new chicks.
 This time we were prepared and everything went very smooth.
 We invested in a shed that we converted into a brooder coop. and when they were big enough they were put in with the big girls and then the cycle started all over again.
 Soon we had to build a new and bigger coop as my coops were nearly maxed out.
-First I bought a Styrofoam incubator then another, then another and so on and decided to hatch some of my own eggs from my own flock.
+First I bought a Styrofoam incubator then another, then another and so on When I decided to hatch some of my own eggs from my own flock.
 How Exciting that was.
 It After a few hatches I came across a cabinet incubator and the price was right so I bought it actually to re-sell it but decided to do a hatch in it so I set some eggs.
 I loved it.
 I came across another great deal on another cabinet incubator and bought it.
 Now with two cabinet incubators I could do some serious hatching.
 I decided I really didn't need two cabinet incubators so I sold one.
 We had to build another coop as were were getting crowded.
 Now we have around 300 birds.
 I am addicted.
-Our breeds of choice are Single Comb and Rose Comb Heritage Rhode Island Reds, Rose Comb Rhode Island Whites, Single Comb White and Rose Comb Dark Brow Leghorns.
+Our breeds of choice are Single Comb and Rose Comb Heritage Rhode Island Reds, Rose Comb Rhode Island Whites, Single Comb White and Rose Comb Dark Brown Leghorns.
 We had Pheasants but a Bobcat and Fox killed our Pheasants.
 My animals give me great joy.
 I'm not the greatest photographer but I love to take pictures.
 Here are a lot of photos I thought I'd share.
 Welcome to our little part of our world.........

 Here are a lot and lots of pictures of my birds and the farm, not in any particular order.
 Most of the pictures are Quite old.